Yogesh-Yogi-1/Intelsys-Spam_Filter/README.md

         st.write("Uploaded file does not contain a 'Message' column.")
 ```

-st.file_uploader: This creates a file upload button that allows users to upload a CSV file.
+**st.file_uploader**: This creates a file upload button that allows users to upload a CSV file.
 The file must be in CSV format, and it is assumed that the emails are contained in a column named Message.

 After the user uploads a file:

-1. The app reads the file into a pandas DataFrame using pd.read_csv.
+**1.** The app reads the file into a pandas DataFrame using pd.read_csv.

-2. If the file contains a column named Message (which is expected to contain the email text), the app iterates through all emails in that column and classifies them as spam or ham.
+**2.** If the file contains a column named Message (which is expected to contain the email text), the app iterates through all emails in that column and classifies them as spam or ham.

-3. For each email, the app displays the content of the email and the classification result.
+**3.** For each email, the app displays the content of the email and the classification result.

-4. If the file doesn’t have a Message column, it shows a warning.
+**4.** If the file doesn’t have a Message column, it shows a warning.

 ### 8. Running the App
 ```